 Shown above - Common Daka-Ware knobs Electro-Harmonix used on V2 and V3 Big Muffs, and many other E-H pedals in the mid-late 1970s, manufactured by Davies Molding of Chicago.
 The three potentiometers were mounted in different orientations from each other, just like the V1 "triangle" Big Muffs.

 Shown above - Bottom of an early V2 Ram's Head Big Muffs showing the large rubber skid pad, similar to the Triangle Big Muff skid pad.
 It was changed to four rubber feet around 1974-75, although the skid pad occasionally appeared on some later versions of the Big Muff in the late 1970s.
-Shown on the right is a V2 Big Muff schematic dated October 15th, 1975, possibly an actual E-H factory schematic.
-I have seen another version of schematic is on the web that is very compressed, but this one appears to be a photocopy of the original schematic (thanks to Bob for the scan)
+Shown on the right is a V2 Big Muff factory schematic dated October 15th, 1975.
+A slightly squished version of this schematic has been around for 20 years or so, but this one appears to be a photocopy of the original (thanks to Bob for the scan)